Actionable Futures Project

 The project will explore how different types of actors interact to “co-create” solutions that comprise both singular innovations and holistic solutions.

-The project is organised into three sub-projects, each one headed by a postdoctoral researcher (these are currently being recruited).
+The project is organised into three sub-projects, each one headed by a postdoctoral researcher (these are being recruited now).
 Each sub-project will study focal companies in a sector important to the green transition, but organised very differently: Food (Arla), life-science (Novo Nordisk) and energy (in process).
-In collaboration with each company, specific innovation projects will be selected that involve collaboration between different types of actors, such as universities, entrepreneurs, public institutions, or other corporations.
+In collaboration with each company, will select specific innovation projects that involve collaboration between different types of actors, such as universities, entrepreneurs, public institutions, or other corporations.

 “For each sector/sub-project, we will focus on what specific management challenges arise from translating between innovative solutions and climate goals.
 We do not expect to find one model, but rather a variety of models, which we intend to develop in ways that are helpful to managers,” says Majken Schultz and Tor Hernes.

 The project plans to host open seminars relevant to the research themes and participate in international conferences, such as European Group for Organizational Studies and Academy of Management.
 The idea here is to expand the research agenda on organization, time and sustainability in collaboration with the international research community and represented by four international research partners.

 The project is also confronted with some interesting challenges.
 “It is always a challenge is to apply qualitative social science theorizing in a natural science setting.
 In our case we will engage in longitudinal studies of specific innovation projects, often emerging from natural and technical sciences, and analyse them from a social science view.
 In addition, our qualitative research requires close collaboration with the involved companies etc. and the ability to discuss our findings in ways that are meaningful to actors from the natural sciences,” they add.